 Better yet, make a weekend of your time in Whitewater and stay in nearby Nelson overnight, which is like the Byron Bay of interior British Columbia – except without the crowds.

-Then head to Red Mountain, not far from Whitewater, a ski resort that was recently crowd-funded by locals and maintains a low-key presence that makes the absolute most of its natural environment.
+Then head to Red Mountain, not far from Whitewater, a ski resort that was once crowd-funded by locals and maintains a low-key presence that makes the absolute most of its natural environment.
 Try 110 runs spread across 4200 acres, 7 lifts and beautifully open bowls, one of which is accessible by what may be the cheapest cat in the world.
 Climb on the Mt Kirkup cat as many times as you like throughout the day for just $10 a lap.

 If you’re skiing at Big White or SilverStar in interior British Columbia this upcoming season, find a day in your schedule to head to Apex.
 It’s a truly hidden gem and much-loved by locals, who make the most of the fun variety of terrain and the light, dry, fluffy powder across 73 runs.